-I am not sure of the exact year between 1985 and 1988 that this Sand-Knit size 48 durene jersey was used on the field but it sports 23 team repairs by my count and some mud stains that were not entirely washed out.
-The name and numbers are sewn onto the garment.
+I am not sure of the exact year between 1985 and 1988 that this Sand-Knit size 48 durene jersey was used on the field but it sports 23 team repairs by my count and some dirt stains that were not entirely washed out.
+The name and numbers are sewn on.
 The sleeves have been shortened and hemmed.
 The sleeves and sides have holes that can be used to produce a tighter fit.
 Just a fantastic relic from the era.
 It was acquired from long-time jersey seller Murf Denny.